Kobe Universiade Memorial Stadium

 Kobe Universiade Memorial Stadium (神戸総合運動公園ユニバー記念競技場) is a multi-purpose stadium in Kobe Sports Park, located in Suma-ku, Kobe, Japan.
-It is currently used mostly for soccer matches.
-The stadium holds 36,000 people.
+It is mostly used for football matches.
+The stadium can hold 45,000 people.
 It was built in 1985 for the 1985 Summer Universiade.
 It hosted the 2006 61st National Sports Festival of Japan main stadium.
-Local football club Vissel Kobe play some high attendance matches at the stadium.
+Local football club Vissel Kobe has played some high attendance matches at the stadium.

 Japan national football team played some of their home matches here, including a 3-0 win over Hong Kong in a World Cup qualifier in August 1985.

-On May 9, 2007 the Japan national rugby union team played the Classic All Blacks here.
+On May 9, 2007, the Japan national rugby union team played the Classic All Blacks here.
 The result was a win for the latter, 36–25.
 Other rugby games, including Top League games are sometimes played at the stadium.